Made in Texas: Viewers name the top Texas brands, businesses they love - NewsBreak

 AUSTIN (KXAN) — It’s no secret Texans carry a lot of pride for the Lone Star State.
 That pride has even transformed into loyalty for a few Texas businesses.

-In a November interview with KXAN, Texas State Associate Professor of Marketing Rick Wilson said those businesses are able to tap into that pride and incorporate it into their products.‘It’s a Texas thing’: Why do Texans love Texas so much?
+In a November interview with KXAN, Texas State Associate Professor of Marketing Rick Wilson said those businesses are able to tap into that pride and incorporate it into their products.

 “Using the iconography, you know, the Texas State, the colors, the flag, and they really pull that into every aspect of their business,” Wilson said.